Ms-27/Dockerfile4Ansible/README.md

-# firstDockerFile
+# Debian Dockerfile for Ansible remote

-DockerFile image with debian 10, python, pip, ssh and copying ssh public key
+DockerFile image with debian 10, python, pip, ssh and copying ssh key

-Used with Ansible

-[To Do]
-uncomment line 11:
-COPY id_rsa.pub /root/.ssh/authorized_keys

-and add your id_rsa.pub in the dockerfile folder before building
+Add your id_rsa.pub in the dockerfile folder before building